EOL: An end of life announcement has been made for Database Mapper on February 28, 2023. See the Solarwinds End of Life Policy for more information.

 The Solution Explorer contains a hierarchically organized tree of all objects within the current detail level that contain lineage.
 Select an object with Track Selection enabled to re-draw the focus of the lineage diagram to the newly selected object within the Solution Explorer.

-Expand and collapse selected objects and display the object's children by using the arrow to the left.
+Select to expand and collapse selected objects and display the object's children.

-Note: If an object does not expand when selected, the object does not have any child objects that contain lineage, or the current detail level prevents it from expanding further.
+Note: If an object does not have a in the Solution Explorer, the object does not have any child objects that contain lineage, or the current detail level prevents it from expanding further.

 Searching the Solution Explorer